zognin/tp/docs/DeveloperGuide.md

 1. Home Chef chooses to delete a client.
 2. Home Chef enter details to delete a client.
-3. BTBB deletes client.
-4. BTBB informs Home Chef that client has been deleted.
+3. BTBB informs Home Chef that client has been deleted.

     Use case ends.